5 Ways Therapy Can Help You Manage Coronavirus Anxiety

 3. Reframing this as an Opportunity

-Our brains tend to gravitate towards the negative, so it’s often easiest for us to view this current hardship in solely a damaging light.
+Our brains tend to gravitate towards the negative, so it’s often easiest for us to view this current hardship as solely a damaging light.
 A therapist can help you step outside of that perspective to see that now, you have much more time than ever to do all sorts of things you have always wanted to do.
-Previously, you had work and other constant demands of life (some to many of which are now on hold).
+Previously, you had work and other constant demands of life (some too many of which are now on hold).
 So, a therapist can help you practice seeing this as a chance to do many of these activities, and help you hold yourself accountable for participating in them.

 4. Improving Your Patience and Self-Compassion

-Everyone has different strengths and areas of desired improvement, so it makes sense that we all have different capacities to navigate this anxious time.
+Everyone has different strengths and areas of the desired improvement, so it makes sense that we all have different capacities to navigate this anxious time.
 Therapy can help you notice how you’re treating yourself with regard to moving forward through this process, as well as improving your ability to be patient and kind towards yourself.
 This, in turn, can facilitate the ease with which you continue to march forwards.

 5. Increasing Your Ability to See Reality

 When we’re stuck in any type of crisis, we’re much more vulnerable to losing sight of reality; we become prone to forgetting evidence-based thinking, and instead, get lost and overwhelmed in emotional thoughts.

 Therapy can help you calm your intense emotions, which makes it much easier for you to notice and better concentrate on healthier, evidence-based thinking.
 For example, a therapist can help you first reduce the intensity of your emotions, and then reflect upon and highlight how you previously survived another immensely challenging time in your life.